phloai/knowledge-summarizer-gpt/README.md

 - **User-Friendly Interface:** Easy-to-use prompts and clear instructions for uploading and processing files.
 - **Accuracy and Efficiency:** Ensures precise summarization with key information highlighted for quick GPT access.
 - **Recommended GPT Instructions:** For recommended instructions to work with the ToC, refer to the [instructions-template.md](https://github.com/phloai/knowledge-summarizer-gpt/instructions-template.md).
 Fill in the areas enclosed in brackets.
+- **Sample GPT:** For a sample GPT that uses the recommended instructions and the ToC, look at our [Mojo Teacher GPT GitHub](https://github.com/phloai/mojo-teacher-gpt).
+It contains the link to the GPT instructions and knowledge files used to create it.

 ## Getting Started
 ### Prerequisites